Sunil-Pradhan/npm-cheatsheet/README.md

 **Development Dependencies:**

 - Installed using `npm install`
-- Not installed using `npm install -- production`
+- Not installed using `npm install --production`
 - If package A is installed using `npm install <packageA>` and it has devDependency on package B than package B will NOT be installed.

 Install a package as devDependency: